andresharpe/cute/README.md

 # Running cute as a Server

 ***cute*** can be run as a stand-alone server in two modes:
-- Schedule and run all or specific entries from the `CuteSchedule` content type in your Contentful space.
+- [Scheduler](#scheduler) mode runs all or specific entries from the `CuteSchedule` content type in your Contentful space.
-- Webhooks mode will process callbacks configured in—and triggered from—your Contentful space.
+- [Webhooks](#webhooks) mode will process callbacks configured in—and triggered from—your Contentful space.

 ## Scheduler